DiningPhilosophersCo/esy-boot/website/docs/about.md

-# Esy Boot
+# Getting started

-## Bootstrapping any Reason/OCaml project without Opam or Esy

-[esy](https://esy.sh/) can describe each package's build sandbox with `esy build-plan`.
-I use this and lock files to create a bash scripts that run in an isolated environment to build all the packages in an `esy` project.
+[esy](https://esy.sh/) can describe each package's build sandbox with `esy build-plan`- this and lock files can be used to create a bash scripts that run in an isolated environment to build all the packages in an `esy` project.

 > This project is still work in progress and not available on NPM yet.
 > Also needs a final missing piece before using it.
 See (and subscribe to get notified) https://github.com/ManasJayanth/esy-boot/issues/1

-## Usecase

-Building native Reason/OCaml projects from source where a package manager isn't available.

 ## Installation
 Not build steps.
 Just make sure this project's path is available in `$PATH`.